MatusVolodymyr/Data_Science_Internship_Test/task_1/README.md

 2. **Hyperparameter Tuning**: Experiment with different learning rates, batch sizes, and number of epochs to optimize performance.
 3. **Data Augmentation**: Use techniques like synonym replacement or back-translation to augment the training data.

-## Conclusion

-This project demonstrates the workflow for developing an NER model using Python and transformer-based architectures.
-The provided scripts ensure a modular and clear approach to dataset preparation, model training, and inference.